Next Parent Courses Start January 2024

 ~Bruce Perry, PhD

-DA enjoys hiking, gardening, reading, biking, the mountains, camping, the ocean, dancing & music, her dog Maia, continued learning, friends, family and faith.
+Outside of HBCC, DA enjoys hiking, gardening, reading, bike riding, off-roading, the mountains, camping, the ocean, boating, dancing & music, time with her dog, continued learning, friends, and mostly time with her family and faith.

 For more than 20 years, Steve has served the greater Orange County area in four prominent roles.